Candidates

 The tokenization process involves the following steps:

 1. Identifying sensitive data for tokenization: This initial step is crucial as it determines the scope of data that will be protected.
+Common examples include payment card information such as the primary account number (PAN).

 3. Creating tokens using mathematical algorithms or static tables: These provide a secure digital replacement for sensitive data, eliminating risks associated with handling the original information.
+Payment processors utilize tokenization to secure transactions by replacing sensitive payment card data with tokens as the information moves through various systems and networks.

-Types of Tokens in Data Tokenization
+Types of Tokenized Data in Data Tokenization

 High-value tokens (HVTs) act as surrogates for actual primary account numbers (PANs) in payment transactions, with specific use restrictions.
 These characteristics make them particularly useful in payment processing, where securing cardholder data is paramount.